Unbundling the Banks: A How To Guide

 Man in the street: This surely can’t be true, people must know what they are doing in a multi-trillion industry?

-Philosopher: If they do, they certainly keep it to themselves and don’t write much about it.
+Philosopher: If they do, they certainly keep it to themselves and don’t write much about it!

 Man in the street: Right.
 So what is the regulatory minimum?

 Man in the street: And what about the recent liquidity and conduct risks?
-Philosopher: Aah, those are being added as we speak.

-Man in the street: There must be a better way than just wait for the next calamity.
+Man in the street: There must be a better way than just wait for the next calamity!

-Philosopher: Yes, its called Enterprise Risk Management.
+Philosopher: Yes, it’s called Enterprise Risk Management, or Holistic risk management .

-Philosopher: That is a very good question
+Philosopher: That is a very good question!

 How to conceptualize a financial services firm

-The blind men and elephant metaphor is very apt for describing the available partial descriptions of a bank (or other financial services firms).
+The blind men and elephant metaphor is very apt for describing available partial descriptions of a bank (or other financial services firms).
 Here is a list of partial ways of thinking about what constitutes the banking bundle:

-How about problem 1?
+How about Problem 1?

-The information processing view: Completing the contractual picture with these less rigorously defined elements of the firm must focus on identifying the core business processes and describing them as carefully (and insightfully) as possible, with a focus on the human factor (the role and incentives of any people involved).
-Indeed we may think of the firm as a collection of information processing units where a number of business processes interpret data flows and convert them in tangible contracts (assets or liabilities).
+The information processing view: Complementing the contractual picture of the firm with less rigorously defined elements leads us to focus on identifying core business processes and describing them as carefully (and insightfully) as possible, with a focus on the human factor (the role and incentives of any people involved).

 Where to next?

-A white paper on risk taxonomies
+• A white paper on Risk Taxonomies